VolkshashDEV/volkshashcore/doc/build-cross.md

-Cross-compiliation of Ukkey Core
+Cross-compiliation of Volkshash Core
 ===============================

-Ukkey Core can be cross-compiled on Linux to all other supported host systems.
-This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building Ukkey.
+Volkshash Core can be cross-compiled on Linux to all other supported host systems.
+This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building Volkshash.

 The following instructions are only tested on Debian Stretch and Ubuntu Bionic.